lsst-sqre/tap-postgres/docker/cadc-postgresql-dev/README.md

 This postgresql instance is designed for development support and has a very low level of security.

-Note: the PostgreSQL 10.x build includes the pgsphere extension.
+Note: the PostgreSQL 10.x & PostgreSQL 15.x build includes the pgsphere extension.
-TODO: add pgsphere extension to the PostgreSQL 12.x build once there is an rpm available from CADC.

 ## databases
 On startup, the following user accounts are created (name : password):